Searching for Ultralight Dark Matter Conversion in Solar Corona using Low Frequency Array Data: Results

-The converted EM waves propagating through the corona will experience interactions with the plasma, including both absorption and scattering.
-The absorption of the converted photons is mainly via the inverse bremsstrahlung process.
-Due to refraction, the converted EM wave would propagate along the radial direction soon after it flies out of the resonant region if there were no scatterings between the EM wave and the plasma~\cite{An:2020jmf}.
-However, the scattering effect in the inhomogeneous plasma will randomize the direction of EM waves, which will lead to a broadened angular distribution of outgoing EM waves~\cite{Thejappa_2008, Kontar_2019}.
-The LOFAR observation using the interferometry mode has a very nice angular resolution.
-The field of view (FOV) of each LOFAR beam is significantly smaller than the total angular span of the Sun.
-Thus, we expect the scattering effect to suppress the signal observed by the LOFAR detector.
+\textbf{Propagation of converted photons in solar plasma} ~\\ The converted EM waves propagating through the corona will experience interactions with the plasma, including both absorption and scattering processes.
+The absorption of these converted photons is mainly through the inverse bremsstrahlung process.
+Due to refraction, the converted EM wave would propagate radially outward once it exits of the resonant region if scatterings between the EM wave and the plasma were absent.~\cite{An:2020jmf}.
+However, the presence of scattering in the inhomogeneous plasma will randomize the direction of EM waves, leading to a broadened angular distribution of the outgoing EM waves~\cite{Thejappa_2008, Kontar_2019}.
+We are using LOFAR data made in the tied-array beam mode.
+While this mode offers a nice angular resolution~\cite{vanHaarlem:2013dsa}, the field of view (FOV) of each LOFAR beam is significantly smaller than the total angular span of the Sun.
+Consequently, we expect the scattering effect to suppress the signal observed by the LOFAR detector.